tfsec/tfsec.github.io/_docs/google/compute/no-public-ip.md

 ---
+title: google-compute-no-public-ip
-title: Instances should not have public IP addresses
+description: Instances should not have public IP addresses
 shortcode: google-compute-no-public-ip
 legacy:
 summary: Instances should not have public IP addresses